Blue-Reaper/FolgenFinder/README.md

 - [x] design popup
 - [x] integrate popup in theme

+## next

+- [ ] by unknown domain set default "no new episode"
+- [ ] refresh sidebar on .open
+- [ ] till "add bookmark", "update bookmark" or some other funktion is added, open sidebar with browser-action and don't show popup
+- [ ] manage multibel foulders (tabs in sidebar + foldernames in options)

 ## needed for Version 1.0.0

 - [ ] enable user to add new sites (where in the url is the epsisode-count?)